-Prerequisites: Concurrent enrollment in EMS 100 and EMS 109.
+Co-requisites: Concurrent enrollment in EMS 100 and EMS 109 is required.

 Suggested Prerequisites: AH 100 and AH 105

 It is recommended that students place into ENG 131 prior to attempting any EMS course.

 Note: All EMS 100 students must have a current CPR card for the Healthcare Provider, American Heart Association, prior to the 8th week of the EMS 100 level courses.
 (This can be met by completing AH 105.)